 There is some evidence to support the argument that poorly tailored IZ policies may increase the price and decrease the production of market-rate housing.
 However, IZ policies vary widely from jurisdiction to jurisdiction, and it is difficult to generalize about the effects of IZ.
 In general, experience suggests that mandatory IZ programs are likely to have less of an adverse impact on the overall supply of housing when they are tailored to the market realities of a community and include a strong set of offsetting benefits to compensate owners and developers for the lost revenue associated with below-market units.

-Local jurisdictions that have adopted an IZ policy will need to provide clear guidance on which developments are covered by the policy, either on a voluntary or mandatory basis.
+Jurisdictions that adopted an IZ policy will need to provide clear guidance on which developments are covered by the policy, either on a voluntary or mandatory basis.
 Cities, towns and counties may establish IZ policies that apply to rental properties, homes for purchase, or both.
 Once this determination has been made, jurisdictions will also need to determine the minimum project size.

 Inclusionary zoning policies may also apply in circumstances other than new construction, such as buildings undergoing substantial rehabilitation or conversion from non-residential to residential use or from rental units to condos.
 In these cases, the threshold for coverage may be based on the number of new units created (as with new construction), anticipated costs (per unit or overall), or the share of the total floor area to be renovated or added.